Solution Brief

 Virtual Desktop Infrastructure (VDI) is a technology that hosts virtualized desktop environments on a centralized server and delivers them to end-users over a network.
 This setup, which has been prominent in the IT industry for more than 20 years, allows for centralized management, improved access controls, and use of virtualized desktops from various devices regardless of geographic location.

-However, two forces are pushing IT leaders to look beyond VDI and consider alternative technologies: one is the rise of SaaS and web applications, where virtualization has little or no benefit.
+However, two forces are pushing IT leaders to look beyond VDI and consider alternative technologies: one is the increasing dominance of SaaS and web applications, where virtualization has little or no benefit.
 The second is a steadily rising cost of operations for VDI, making alternatives more desirable.
 These modern options offer more scalable, flexible, and cost-effective alternatives to traditional VDI, addressing its limitations in performance and complexity.

 Let’s explore the pros and cons of VDI, as well as its major alternatives: DaaS, virtualized applications, and enterprise browsers.